 Authenticity: Autonomy, Self-reliance and Mental Health

 From the point of view of mental health and psychotherapy, it is of crucial importance that individuals begin to reclaim their inner wisdom, their inner intuitive, moral intelligence and sense of agency.
-In doing so we begin to shift from infantilised dependence and the insecurities that dependence maintains, to a position of independence and greater self-reliance.
-This starts by simultaneously building our self-reliance skills whilst consciously resisting and refusing those external injunctions and demands that would motivate us by fear to ignore the self-regulatory wisdom of our inner compass.
+In short, their innate power.
+In doing so we begin to shift from infantilised dependence and passivity, and the insecurities that dependence maintains, to a position of independence and greater self-reliance.
+This starts by simultaneously building our self-reliance skills whilst using our aggressive energies to consciously resist and refuse those external injunctions and demands that would motivate us by fear to ignore the self-regulatory wisdom of our inner compass.
 In this regard it is a step into mental health when we can clearly see that we, as individuals have freedom to create better health and stability that is both innate within us as human beings and intrinsic to the spiritual-existential field from which we emerge: what we once called ‘God’.
 That freedom exists regardless of the actions of authorities around us to compel us to act and think against the power of our better nature.
 It exists as a necessary feature of our mental health and our moral strength to make choices based upon what we know to be right or wrong, healthy or unhealthy, good or evil, rather than being herded by the fears emerging from the consequences of our disobedience.

 Developing and embracing the spiritual-existential journey back to our inner faculties of intution, morality and autonomy, and encouraging others to do so is the one sure way that personal authenticity can re-emerge in society; where common sense can truly become common again.
 Making decisions to step out of the fear-based system of authoritarian control by, for example, examining all of the ways we voluntarily relinquish our self-determination to the illusion of ‘no choice’, is a first step in rekindling self-reliance and individual power.
 These steps on their own are the beginnings of a return to genuine individual liberty and the possibility of community, cooperation and common values and aims.
 Without this return we travel inexorably, as competing Egos, down an Orwellian road that spells ruin, not only for common sense, but for the essence of what makes us human in the first place, and our collective and individual sanity.